 Customer Service is the number one objective of the Houston Astros.
 The team strives to provide its Guests with the most positive baseball experience in the Major Leagues in a safe, comfortable environment.
 To help us achieve our goal of outstanding customer service, we ask for fan cooperation in the following areas:

 - Respect other guests' ability to enjoy the game.
-Loud or obnoxious fans could be asked to leave the ballpark if their behavior is deemed to be offensive to guests around them.
+Obnoxious or offensive fans may be asked to leave the ballpark if their behavior is deemed to be offensive to guests around them.

 - Please do not bring balloons, beach balls, nets or laser pointers into Minute Maid Park.
 These items are not permitted at any time.